pmannil/my-publications/README.md

 # my-publications
-these are publications during my bachelors degree
+these are publications,reports and ppts presented  during my bachelors degree